| September 28, 1996 Knight Ridder/Tribune News Service

 even though the tunnel does not run under the mosque, the

+third-holiest site in Islam.
 The biggest concern was that the opening changes the status

 quo of the holy places and would greatly increase the number